 During the feasibility study we will analyze how successfully a capital campaign or fundraising project can be completed, accounting for factors such as economic, technological, legal and scheduling.
 Organizations use capital campaign feasibility studies to determine potential positive and negative outcomes of a capital campaign before investing a considerable amount of time and money.

 Feasibility studies allow organizations to determine and organize all of the necessary details to make a campaign or project work.
 A feasibility study helps identify logistical problems, and nearly all organization-related issues and provides the solutions to alleviate them.
 Feasibility studies can also lead to the development of campaign or project marketing strategies that convince donors that investing in the organization is a wise choice.

 WHAT IS A CAPITAL CAMPAIGN FEASIBILITY STUDY?

 Serving as the starting point for many capital campaigns and fundraising projects, the feasibility study or feasibility analysis determines an organization’s fundraising capacity.
 Under the direction of The Hodge Group’s CEO, we will help produce a preliminary case statement, select key community leaders and potential donors to interview, and assess your community’s giving potential.
 Final recommendations are presented to stakeholders through both oral and formal written reports.

-The feasibility study might also examine technical aspects of the project to determine if such technology can be integrated easily into an organization's existing structures.
+The capital campaign feasibility study might also examine technical aspects of the project to determine if such technology can be integrated easily into an organization's existing structures.
 Organizations must be selective about what projects they're willing to fund, weighing the long- and short-term benefits for embracing or opposing any particular initiative.

 The feasibility study basically answers the questions, “Is this campaign feasible?” and “How do I best go about having a campaign?”
 A feasibility study answers these questions in general terms (the planning portion works out the details).